magento/devdocs/src/live-search/product-search.md

 Field | Data Type | Description
 --- | --- | ---
 `phrase` | String! | The text to search for.
 `page_size` | Int | Specifies the maximum number of results to return at once.
-The default value is 20.
-`current_page` | Int | Specifies which page of results to return.
-The default value is 1.
-`filter` | [[SearchClauseInput!]](#SearchClauseInput) | Identifies which attributes to search for and return.
+Default value: 20 `current_page` | Int | Specifies which page of results to return.
+Default value: 1 `filter` | [[SearchClauseInput!]](#SearchClauseInput) | Identifies which attributes to search for and return.
 `sort` | [[ProductSearchSortInput!]](#ProductSearchSortInput) | Specifies which attribute to sort on, and whether to return the results in ascending or descending order.